 A well-thought-out preventive maintenance program is going to save an association significant money over the long haul.
 Components and equipment not properly maintained wear out prematurely and in the long run cost the Association far more money than it would have cost had they been maintained properly.
-Unfortunately homeowners associations are notorious for not doing adequate preventive maintenance and as a result raising the cost of assessments unnecessarily.
+Unfortunately, many associations do not incorporate a preventive maintenance plan as an HOA responsibility and as a result raise the cost of assessments unnecessarily.
 The more complex the association, the more important it is to have an adequate maintenance program and the cost of not having one becomes far more significant.
-While it is critically important that high-rises and podium type structures have complete preventive maintenance programs, is also necessary that even small single-family home developments have such programs in order to maximize the use of the homeowners’ assessments.
+While it is critically important that high-rises and podium-type structures have complete preventive maintenance programs, is also necessary that even small single-family home developments have such programs in order to maximize the use of the homeowners’ assessments.

 The first part listed above is simply a collection of all the owner’s manuals that came with the product.
 Making a copy of them and including them in the manual helps ensure they do not get lost (as opposed to leaving them taped to the back of the appliance, tossed in a drawer, or buried in some records box in someone’s house!).
 Not all of the association’s components will have such a manual, but for those that do this manual becomes the basis for the second part of the manual.